defano/wyldcard/README.md

 put 29 before the message box
 ```

-Most impressively, HyperTalk allows you to modify a chunk-of-a-chunk of text within a container.
+Want to impress your friends?
+HyperTalk lets you to modify a chunk-of-a-chunk of text within a container.
 For example:

 ```
 put x into the second character of the third word of the fourth line of field id 1